 The facility conducts thermal and pressure treating and is equipped with an oil-based pressure treating cylinder and a butt-treating tank.
-Total annual production capacity approximates 70,000 cubic metres
+Total annual production capacity approximates 70,000 cubic metres.

-For the year ending December 31, 2013, approximately \$103,000 was spent to enhance process control systems.
+For the year ending December 31, 2014, approximately \$164,000 was spent towards a new lunchroom for employees and a storm water filter system upgrade.